-Brighton & Hove High School, the school is highly successful in meeting its aims to provide a high quality, broadly based education for girls in a happy, stimulating and safe environment, supported by a strong pastoral system.
+Brighton & Hove High School, the school is highly successful in meeting its aims to provide high quality, broadly based education for girls in a happy, stimulating and safe environment, supported by a strong pastoral system.

 Further Education: Brighton & Hove and Sussex 6th Form College (BHASVIC) offer a wide variety of the more usual subjects, alongside media and performing arts courses.
 Other FE colleges are City College, Portslade Community College, Plumpton College, Vardean College.

-Higher Education: University of Brighton and University of Sussex offer HE in the borough.
+Higher Education: the University of Brighton and the University of Sussex offer HE in the borough.
 The University of Sussex has over 14,000 students, of which over a third are postgraduates.
-Sussex has developed a reputation for innovation and inspiration, and attracts leading thinkers and researchers.
+Sussex has developed a reputation for innovation and inspiration and attracts leading thinkers and researchers.
 With over 2,100 staff, including around 1,000 teaching and research staff, of which over 300 are research-only.
 They have counted 3 Nobel Prize winners, 14 Fellows of the Royal Society, 12 Fellows of the British Academy and a winner of the prestigious Crafoord Prize.